JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2022-12/how-to-make-a-compost-bin-from-pallets-huw-richards/index.md

 ---
 title: How to Make a Compost Bin the Easy Way from Pallets, with Huw Richards
-description: 'It is easy to make your own.
-Start hunting for the pallets and you will be done in no time!'
+description: "It is easy to make your own.
+Start hunting for the pallets and you will be done in no time!"
 date: 2022-12-14
 categories:
   - Gardening